-- 1. How does the total amount of matter and energy in the universe relate to the Big Bang Theory of the origin of the universe and the role of entropy in the destiny of the universe? - 2.
-Can we get something for nothing?
+- 1. According to the law of the conservation of matter, whenever energy is converted from one form to another in a physical or chemical change, no energy is created or destroyed.
+Therefore, can we get something for nothing?
 Explore the attempts of advertising to convince the public that we can indeed get something for nothing.
-Explore attempts to create perpetual motion machines.
-Explore the history of the free lunch concept. - 3.
+Explore attempts to create perpetual motion machines. - 2.
 How much are you willing to pay in the short term to receive long-term economic and environmental benefits?
-Explore costs and payback times of energy-efficient appliances, energy-saving light bulbs, and weather stripping. - 4.
+Explore costs and payback times of energy-efficient appliances, energy-saving light bulbs, and weather stripping. - 3.
 What actions can you take to improve your home's energy efficiency and reduce consumption of materials?
-Do you believe these reductions will increase or decrease your quality of life? - 5.
+Do you believe these reductions will increase or decrease your quality of life? - 4.
 What is our national energy policy?
 How has it changed over the past 20 years?
 Is our current policy supported by the science in this chapter regarding the laws of energy?
-What are the short- and long-term economic, environmental, and national-security implications? - 6.
+What are the short- and long-term economic, environmental, and national-security implications? - 5.
 What would it be like to lead a low-energy lifestyle?
 Are people already successfully using less energy while maintaining a high quality of life?
 What are some of the challenges in convincing more people to embrace a low-energy lifestyle?